Hamneggs/ArcadeInterface/README.md

 Features
 ========
 * Tile based interface for easy and intuitive navigation.
-* Multiple Tile layers to allow multiple tile arrangements.
+* Multiple Tile layers to allow for multiple user-visible tile arrangements and easy sorting.
 * Each tile can be extensively customized.
 * Low memory requirements(depending on tile images)
 * No platform-binding dependencies.